axelmagn/dmed-rs/README.md

-        shape                   Get the shape of this matrix reshape <new_shape>     Reshape this matrix into a new one map <cmd>               Map a command on each selected cell reduce <axes> <cmd>     Reduce a matrix along the specified matrix using a command.
+        shape                   Get the shape of this matrix reshape <new_shape>     Reshape this matrix into a new one map <cmd>               Map a command on each selected cell agg <axes> <cmd>        Aggregate a matrix along the specified matrix using a command.

 Motivation